KDworakowski/3app/README.md

 # 3app

 ## RabbitMQ Installation
-To run any of the apps properly you should have rabbitmq installed on your machine.
-You can install it using any package manager like apt or brew on macos.
+You can install it using any package manager like apt or brew on macOS.

 You also need to enable RabbitMQ Management Console, you can do it running `sudo rabbitmq-plugins enable rabbitmq_management` command.